s--p/ovos-ww-plugin-hotkeys/readme.md

 ## Description

 plugin for Keyboard hotkeys, define a key combo to trigger listening.
-In this fork I changed from 'keyboard' package (that needs root permissions) to 'python-evdev'.
+In this fork I changed from `keyboard` package (that needs root permissions) to `python-evdev`.

 ## Install